bkhartmire/restaurant-review-rails-with-js-app/NOTES.md

--users will need to maintain a visted_restuarants array
+-users will need to maintain a restaurants array -users_restaurants table??? to track visits?
+Only for SQL?
+-user can maintain a wishlist

 -only admin users should be able to add a new restaurant -fix Omniauth feature (deleted fb)